 By default, the metric displayed is “Returning Visitors %”, which is the percent of visitors in the cohort that visited again for the column.
 This metric can be used to see when users stop visiting your website.

 Note: when you change the metric Matomo will remember and load that metric the next time you view the report.
+User based reports are available only for daily and weekly reports.

-What can I learn from this report?
+What can I learn from Cohorts report?

 Grouping visitors by their acquisition date allows you to see how your retention rates respond to your business activities.